jvondoom/king-mob/_posts/2017-10-3-under-the-rain.md

 author: J. von Doom
 categories: Short&nbsp;Story
 keywords: king mob short story journal meeting
-description: When King Mob met her
+description: A story about what happened to King Mob during a particular heavy rain
 ---

 It was raining heavily that night.
 The kind of rain that is passive enough to wash all the willing of step out of bed; but strong enough for everyone to get soaked after walking a few blocks.
 The thunders were roaring across the streets, while the mob bumped into each other because they were too focused on their umbrellas to avoid it.
 A typical thing to see these time of the year.